How Our Coconut Bowls Are Made

 STEP 4Wash And Disinfect Them

-To make them safe for sipping your drinks, the bamboo straws are submerged in boiling water with a dash of vinegar for about an hour.
-Doing so can kill all the harmful bacteria from the straws.
+To make them safe for sipping your drinks, the bamboo straws are pressure washed, removing all dirt residues and killing all the harmful bacteria from the straws.

 STEP 5Dry Them Under The Tropical Sun